Saturday, October 14, 2017

 At the LGBT Center

 Man Question is celebrating its FIFTH New Masculinities Festival this fall!
-We are thrilled to return to New York City's Lesbian, Gay, Bisexual and Transgender Community Center.
+We are thrilled to return to New York City's Lesbian, Gay, Bisexual and Transgender Community Center to artfully interrogate manhood in these twisted times.

 At the New Masculinities Festival, we examine the impact of expectations of masculinity on people's lives and imagine new possibilities for gender expression.
 We use the power of theatre, dance, poetry, spoken word, performance art, and dialogue to challenge thinking and transport participants to new worlds and perspectives.